Australian Security Licensing – Automatic Mutual Recognition

 Local regulators are proposed to play a key role.
 According to the AMR consultation document, information sharing between states and territories will be expanded to allow them to confirm a person’s eligibility for automatic recognition and their authority to carry out an activity.

-The closing date for submissions on the AMR scheme and draft legislation is Friday, 12 Feb ’20.
+The closing date for submissions relating to occupational mobility, the AMR scheme and draft legislation is Friday, 12 Feb ’20.
 To read more, and to make a submission, click here.

 Yours in security risk and resilience,

-Industry Risk is Australia’s shining light in solutions for security risk and business resilience.
+Industry Risk is Australia’s shining light in solutions for security risk and business resilience, and a major supporter of improved measures for occupational mobility.
 We welcome opportunities to assist entities in getting to a security baseline, then acting as guide in more advanced (proactive) endeavours.